 - a conclusion summarizing the work and perhaps suggesting new avenues of discovery inspired by the student’s research

 We will provide a panel (48 x 36 inch) where your poster should be able to stand alone (panel could be a kiosk shown in Image A and B, or tri-fold poster board with easel shown in Image C).
 As shown in the photos below, your presentation can be a single poster that fits on the panel or multiple printed sheets.
 Visual aids and handouts can be used.
-PowerPoint presentations and other computer-based audio-visuals may ONLY be used if they are approved in advance.
+Any student who wants to use audio-visuals in addition to their posters may bring their own battery-powered laptop.

 The above images A and B are examples of kiosk presentations.

 Image C shows examples of tri-fold poster boards with easels.

 For additional advice in preparation for poster presentations, please contact Dr. Sunghee Lee.

 If you wish to present a paper, this is most likely the option that will apply to you.

 - For Faculty: If you have a topic from class that would make for engaging student presentations, then encourage your students to submit!